+And that’s not all.
 Just as 4G is better for mobile internet than 2G or 3G it’s also better for voice calls.
-They too require data and with 4G more data can be sent and it can travel at higher speeds, which improves the quality of voice calls.
+They too require data and with 4G more data can be sent, and it can travel at higher speeds, which improves the quality of voice calls.

-As such you should be able to hear the person on the other side of the line far more clearly and more accurately make out their voice and tone.
+As such you should be able to hear the person on the other end of the line far more clearly, and more accurately make out their voice and tone.

 Aberdeen, Birkenhead, Birmingham, Blackburn, Blackpool, Bournemouth, Bradford, Brighton, Bristol, Burnley, Cambridge, Cardiff, Chatham, Cheltenham, Colchester, Coventry, Derby, Dewsbury, Dundee, Eastbourne, Edinburgh, Glasgow, Hastings, Huddersfield, Ipswich, Leeds, Leicester, Liverpool, London, Manchester, Middlesbrough, Milton Keynes, Newcastle-upon-Tyne, Northampton, Nottingham, Oxford, Peterborough, Portsmouth, Preston, Reading, Sheffield, Slough, Southampton, Southend-on-Sea, Sunderland, Swindon, Telford, Torquay, Wigan and York.

 But you might not even need to check your coverage, as if you’re an existing customer Three should have sent you a notification when 4G Super-Voice was made available in your area.
 And if you don't have 4G Super-Voice yet, don’t worry – coverage is improving all the time and you should get a notification once Super-Voice reaches you.